 For foster care adoptions in the US, Adopting Parents will have little or no out of pocket expenses.
 Typically, the children available for adoption through the foster care system are older children and the adoption is often funded by the state.
 Some Adopting Parents may hire a private agency to help them through the process but these costs are often reimbursed through federal or state programs after the finalization of the adoption.

-Unlike with other types of adoption, Adopting Parents that adopt through foster care may also receive federal and/or state adoption assistance, which can include medical assistance and monthly maintenance payments.
-This assistance is made available to parents that adopt through foster care to ensure that finances do not prevent them from adopting and to ensure that a child’s special needs are met until they become legal adults.
+Unlike with other types of adoption, Adopting Parents that adopt a child through foster care may also receive federal and/or state adoption assistance, which can include medical assistance and monthly maintenance payments.
+This assistance is made available to parents that adopt through foster care to ensure that finances do not prevent them from adopting a child and to ensure that a child’s special needs are met until they become legal adults.

 International Adoption Costs